This post may contain affiliate links. You can read my disclosure page for more information.

 - “All the things I’d like to try someday…”

 And more.
 It’s a great momento and will surely provide for entertaining reading later on!

 Starting a new chapter of life can be challenging and it can be tempting to give up sometimes.
 But that can’t happen.
 How about a paperweight to remind you to keep going?
 Winston Churchill would know a little about going through hell. 🙂

 Is your new grad going far away for college or moving away to start a new job?
 Or might they be separated from a significant other?
 These unique Long Distant Touch Bracelet Sets are a fun way to stay in (literal) touch.

 Each person wears one, and when thinking of the other person, just send them a message that you are thinking of them by touching one bracelet.
 Their bracelet will light up and vibrate.
 They can then touch their bracelet to send a light and vibration back.

-Graduating can be stressful during normal, precedented times.
-But in this crazy universe we find ourselves in now?
-It’s enough to make anyone a little anxious. 🙂 How about a weighted blanket?
+Graduating can be stressful.
+It’s enough to make anyone a little anxious.
+How about a weighted blanket?

 Sometimes graduates live in small spaces after college.
-Space is at a premium and many people are still working from home.
+Space is at a premium and many people work from home.
 I really like this stylish space-saving Sawyer desk from Crate and Barrel.
 You can also purchase additional pieces to create a custom arrangement.